The best electronic drum set under 1000 dollars is the Alesis Drums Turbo Mesh Kit. It’s compact and affordable.

 Rubber is also louder to play on; the noise level won’t be extraordinary like an acoustic set.
 It’s something to be mindful of—rubber pads work wonderfully but may not be the best choice for apartment living, or living with family who dislike drum noise.

-You’ll find mesh on more expensive drum sets.
+You’ll find mesh on more expensive drum kits.
 When made right, it’s said to feel more like an acoustic set.
 Sometimes mesh is made too soft, though, making it feel like drumming on a trampoline.

 The feel varies depending on how tight the mesh is pulled, or how worn it is.